 Malcolm McDowell.
 Helen Mirren.
 Sir John Gielgud.
 Peter O'Toole.
 John Steiner.

 It was the boldest move in cinema history: presenting the most celebrated and respected actors of the day in a film that could only be described as pornographic.
 Bob Guccione, founder of Penthouse magazine, set his sights on decimating the boundaries between art, sex, and cinema and succeeded to such a potent degree that even 40 years later, no theatrical event has come close to matching the scope and scandal of Caligula.

 Produced with twice the budget of Star Wars, Caligula captured an unbelievable 96 hours of footage of boldly costumed drama, sex, and violence on the most extravagant stages imaginable, and at an estimated cost of 17.5 million dollars remains the most expensive and extravagant pornographic film ever created.

 Originally envisioned as a historically accurate depiction of anarchy and corruption, the writer and director of the film (legendary author Gore Vidal, and counterculture icon Tinto Brass, respectively) ultimately distanced themselves from the production, having their names removed from the final product.
-The movie was ultimately released as a bastardized vision of the original creators, edited by Guccione himself, with extended pornographic sequences replacing important plot developments.
+The movie was ultimately released as an altered vision of the creators' vision, edited by Guccione himself, with extended pornographic sequences replacing important plot developments.
 Variety magazine called the movie "a moral holocaust" and famed critic Roger Ebert described the film as "sickening, utterly worthless, shameful trash" yet admitted in the same review that lines to see the film stretched around the block.

 Various edits of Caligula have surfaced over the years, each with only minor adjustments and brief bits of footage added from foreign releases.